CDonohoe-Designs/BLE-Control/Docs/PCB/BLE-Control_PCB_Layout_Plan_AD25.md

 - Remaining violations:
   - **Mask-sliver exceptions** on tight parts (tracked in Section 7.4).
   - Some **silk-to-silk overlaps** still to be cleaned.
-  - **Board-outline clearance** around connectors where local relaxation may be justified.
+  - Occasional **board-outline clearance nibbles** around connectors where small placement moves or local relaxation may be justified.

 ---